EqualifyEverything/equalify/CONTRIBUTING.md

 We're up for any new coding standards!

-## Usable Hooks & Patterns.

-Check out [/models/hooks.php](/models/hooks.php).
-We plan to add more hooks over time (see issue #174).

 ## Coding an Integration

 Integrations process URLs that Equalify scans.
 Use our [guide to coding an integration](https://github.com/bbertucc/equalify/wiki/Coding-an-Integration) to build your integration.

 ## Testing
 The unit tests are located in the `tests` directory.
-To run them, navigate to the root of the project and run the following command in a terminal:
+To run them, navigate to the root of the project and run the following command in a terminal: `./vendor/bin/phpunit tests`
-`./vendor/bin/phpunit tests`

 ## Progress Depends on Bugs